Elective courses

 BQA4223000 – Patch Clamp and Electrophysiology: techniques for studying ion channel activity

-Credit Hours: 02 (30 class hours)
+Credit Hours: 2 (30 class hours)

-Introduction to the structure and function of ion channels, measurements, and activity of voltage-gated ion channels, introduction to Patch Clamp and electrophysiology, construction of electrode measurements, design and recording of pipettes, and bath solutions, data collection, and analysis.
+Introduction to the structure and function of ion channels, measurements and activity of voltage-gated ion channels, introduction to Patch Clamp and electrophysiology, construction of electrode measurements, design and recording of pipettes and bath solutions, data collection and analysis.

 BQA510034 – Intellectual Property, Innovation and Entrepreneurship in Biosciences

-Credit Hours: 02 (30 class hours)
+Credit Hours: 2 (30 class hours)

 Instructor: Rozângela Curi Pedrosa

 Description: Concepts in Intellectual Property (IP).
 National and international legal frameworks in IP.
 Types of intellectual protection: trademarks, invention patents, utility model patents, industrial designs, cultivars, computer programs, and integrated circuit topography.
 Priority search in the Patent database.
 Access to Genetic Heritage.
 Academic plagiarism.
 Technological Prospecting.
 Innovation Concepts.
 Innovation systems.
 Concepts and processes in Entrepreneurship.
 Business plan.
-Technological entrepreneurship in Biosciences: Startup, incubators and technology parks.
+Technological entrepreneurship in Biosciences: Startups, incubators and technology parks.

 BQA4214000 – Proteins: Structure and Study Methods

-Credit Hours: 03 (45 class hours)
+Credit Hours: 3 (45 class hours)

 Instructor: